mapr-demos/predictive-maintenance/README.md

 ./mapr_devsandbox_container_setup.sh
 ```

-## Step2 - Reduce memory usage required by the sandbox
+## Step 2 - Reduce memory usage required by the sandbox

 SSH to the sandbox container, with password "mapr":